MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/includes/cc-getting-started.md

 ![Home screen](..\media\portal-home-screen.png)

-Select **Sign-In** when you already have signing credentials, or if you'd like to redeem an invitation.
+Select **Sign In** when you already have signing credentials.
+Select **Redeem Invitation** if you'd like to redeem an invitation.
+You can also choose to request access using the **Request** option if you don't have an account alread.

 ![Getting started](..\media\portal-user-getting-started.png)